smddev/site/src/content/projects/CRM.md

   - MongoDB
 description: The CRM implements tailoring order process workflow across studios and sewing factories.
 ---
+The CRM implements tailoring order process workflow across studios and sewing factories.
 It supports user roles, calendar, and administration functionality.
 We’ve developed the backend for it.

 ## Outcome